Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 - **Process**
   - What's your 'onboarding' process?
   - How are new features discussed, designed, evolved, released?
-      - How do you prioritize (e.g. impact/value for end-users)?
+      - How do you deterimine a priority (e.g. impact/value for end-users)?
   - What is the leadership like?
   - How is documentation handled here?
       - Do they care about documentation?